eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/status.rst

 This kind of node :term:`Subscribe` to |status| :term:`Topic`.
 Thus it receives every |status| data from all the other :term:`Nodes <Node>` in the network.
-This node is executed with a *function* associated that will be executed with each message received.
+This node runs a *function* that will be executed with each message received.
 This is the main agent of :ref:`user_manual_scenarios_status`.

 Example of Usage